 However, some technological innovations are denied to people without a bank account or a current account, but there are some alternative banking facilities available to those who are denied access to a traditional bank account.

-At Suits Me, we’re all about fintech (financial technology), we’re an online-only banking solution suitable for everyone!
-We strongly believe in financial inclusion, meaning we think everyone should be able to access suitable banking, regardless of their background, personal circumstances or financial position.
+At Suits Me®, we’re all about fintech (financial technology), we’re an online-only solution suitable for everyone!
+We strongly believe in financial inclusion, meaning we think everyone should be able to access a suitable account, regardless of their background, personal circumstances or financial position.

-Although we don’t have any bank branches, you can manage your money and make payments in many different ways using your contactless Suits Me debit card.
-We offer online banking, a mobile banking app and smart banking features that make it easy to manage your finances.
+Although we don’t have any branches, you can manage your money and make payments in many different ways using your contactless Suits Me® debit card.
+We offer an online account, a mobile app and smart features that make it easy to manage your finances.

 However, we also offer an exclusive cashback reward programme to all our account holders.
-This means if you use your Suits Me debit card with one of our retail partners, you’ll automatically receive a percentage of what your spend, paid directly back into your account at the end of the month.
+This means if you use your Suits Me® debit card with one of our retail partners, you’ll automatically receive a percentage of what your spend, paid directly back into your account.